Suicides of young women ‘must give concern’, mourners told

 “We are not always how we look.
 There is no doubt that Zoe was beautiful and brilliant and gifted, but it is about how we are feeling inside.
 We have become a very noisy world, a very busy world, a world very caught up in technology and sometimes we cry out for someone just to hear us, just to listen.”

-A HSE spokeswoman said there were a range of mental health supports at community and individual levels in the south central Dublin area.
-While there were 37 deaths by suspected suicide here in 2017 this fell to 16 last year.
+A HSE spokeswoman said there were a range of mental health supports at community and individual levels in the south-central Dublin area.
+While there were 37 deaths by suspected suicide there in 2017, this fell to 16 last year.

 If you are affected by any of the issues raised, you can contact: